keruzu/trap_mux/configuration_examples.md

 # The Trap MUX Configuration File
-The _trapex_ configuration file (`trapex.conf`) is used to set the various runtime options as well as the filtering, forwarding, and logging directives.
+The _trapmux_ configuration file (`trapmux.conf`) is used to set the various runtime options as well as the filtering, forwarding, and logging directives.

 Blank lines are allowed, and those that start with `#` are for comments.

-There are two types of directives in the `trapex.conf` file:
+There are two types of directives in the `trapmux.conf` file:

 * Configuration directives:

-  These are lines in the file that have *trapex* configuration options and their values.
+  These are lines in the file that have *trapmux* configuration options and their values.
 In most cases these line will have a parameter/option name and its corresponding value.
 Some directives (like 'debug') do not have a value and are a boolean that is true when that entry is uncommented.